Sunshine Coast, Queensland

 The Sunshine Coast is a peri-urban region in South East Queensland, Australia.
-It is the district defined in 1967 as "the area contained in the Shires of Landsborough, Maroochy and Noosa, but excluding Bribie Island".
+In 1967, it was defined as "the area contained in the [former] Shires of Landsborough, Maroochy and Noosa, but excluding Bribie Island".
 Located 100 km north of the centre of Brisbane in South East Queensland, on the Coral Sea coastline, its urban area spans approximately 60 km of coastline and hinterland from Pelican Waters to Tewantin.

-Anthropologist John Mathew claimed in 1910 that the area was first settled by Papuasians migrating from northern Australia.
-Europeans settled in the area in the 19th century, with development progressing slowly until tourism became an important industry.
 The area has several coastal hubs at Caloundra, Kawana Waters, Maroochydore and Noosa Heads.
 Nambour and Maleny have developed as primary commercial centres for the hinterland.

 Since 2014, the Sunshine Coast district has been split into two local government areas, the Sunshine Coast Region and the Shire of Noosa, which administer the southern and northern parts of the Sunshine Coast respectively.

-As of June 2021, with an estimated urban population of 398,840, the Sunshine Coast is the fifth most populated area in Queensland and the 9th most populous in the country.
+As of June 2021, with an estimated urban population of 398,840, the Sunshine Coast (without inclusion of Moreton Bay or Logan City; a part of Brisbane's population) is the third (5th) most populated area in Queensland and the 9th most populous in the country.
 The population of the area has grown steadily at an average annual rate of 2.4% year-on-year over the five years to 2018.

 History

+Pre-colonial

 The earliest residents of the Sunshine Coast were the indigenous Gubbi Gubbi and Wakka Wakka people.
 The territory of the Kabi includes about 8,200 sqmi along the coastline from the 27th parallel northward to the mouth of the Burrum River.
 The country of the Wakka Wakka people was about 5,000 sqmi that was roughly triangular to the west of the Kabi, including a small part of the Dawson, and meeting the northern Kabi boundary at Walla.
 The two tribes were friendly and intermarried and had the same class restrictions.
 The groups were nomadic, gathering food en-route as they moved from one campsite to the next.

 Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Gubbi Gubbi country.
 The Gubbi Gubbi language region includes the landscape within the local government boundaries of the Sunshine Coast Region and Gympie Region, particularly the towns of Caloundra, Noosa Heads, Gympie and extending north towards Maryborough and south to Caboolture.

+18th century

 In 1770, James Cook on the deck of HM Bark Endeavour became the first known European to sight the Glass House Mountains, located south-west of Caloundra.